CATALPAresearch/format_serial2/readme.md

-Note: *yFbv6wMRnUwgFYC
+# SERIAL2

-LAD Topics is a *Learning Analytics Dashboard* for Moodle courses.
+SERIAL2 is a *Learning Analytics Dashboard* for Moodle courses.
 The dashboard presents moodle activities on a timeline and enables the user to define milestones.
 Each milestone is associated with learning objectes, a deadline, certain course ressources and learning strategies to be applied.

+**Features**
+- visualize moodle activities on the timeline
+- enable the user to define milestones by defining a learning objective, necessary ressources, and apropriate learning strategies

 **Roadmap**
 - show milestones at the ressource pages (e.g. in the forum)
 - add additional dashboards

-**Features**
-- visualize moodle activities on the timeline
-- enable the user to define milestones by defining a learning objective, necessary ressources, and apropriate learning strategies

 # Installation
 1. `git clone`  the repository to /your-moodle/course/format/
 2. Open the page https://<moodle>/admin/index.php?cache=1 and follow the install instructions for the plugin.
 3. Open a course of you choice and go to the *course settings* (watch out for the littel cog-icon).
-Set the 'course format' to 'LAD Topics'.
+Set the 'course format' to 'serial2'.

 # Usage